 How we hold and process your personal data

 To be compliant with the Data Protection Act 2018, we need to have a legal basis through which we may hold and process your data.
-Having completed the relevant assessments, Friends of the Earth is using legitimate interest as our legal basis for all postal communication, and for telecommunication where we have existing, GDPR-compliant consent.
-For all other telemarketing, email and text messaging our legal basis for processing will be consent.
+Having completed the relevant assessments, Friends of the Earth is using legitimate interest as our legal basis for all postal communication, and for telecommunications.
+For email and text messaging our legal basis for processing will be consent.

 Sharing your data